 CMAF TrackHeaderBoxes shall conform to subclause 7.5.4 with the following additional constraints.

 — If all CMAF Tracks of the CMAF Presentation are combined into a single ISO BMFF container, then the track header shall be valid.
-This for example included that
+This for example included that:

-— The track_ID is set to a unique identifier over within this CMAF presentation;
+— The track_ID is set to a unique identifier over within this CMAF presentation.

 — All tracks within one CMAF Switching Set have alternate_group shall be set to the same value.
 Each CMAF Switching Set in the CMAF Presentation shall have a unique value for the alternate_group.